 A competition evolved as an opportunity for American Wine Society home winemakers to showcase their creations and have them judged by their peers.
 Today, the competition requires year-long preparation, dedicated volunteers, and a refined system of computers and human resources to handle operational details.
 To cover costs of the program, participating wine makers are charged an entry fee.

 All wines entered in the Amateur Competition are evaluated, blind and by consensus, by the same top-rated professional judges overseeing the Commercial Wine Competition.
 These judges are chosen from a broad range of industry experts and include those trained and certified by the American Wine Society, many who are current or former home wine makers.

-Winning wines receive AWS medals, posting on the AWS website and publicity in AWS publications.
+Winning wines receive American Wine Society medals, posting on the American Wine Society website and publicity in American Wine Society publications.

 Best of Class award winners also are recognized in a press release and an awards ceremony at the National Conference.

 Chairperson Amateur Wine Competition Chairs Vince Williams firstname.lastname@example.org